LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 Connecting into the cloud from your browser will require the JavaScript to run within a local proxy.
 The browser enforces the [***Same-origin***](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy which is a critical security mechanism to reduce malicious attacks.

-To setup your environment to run the EDT/ERT examples, perform the following steps:
+To setup your environment to access ERT in the cloud, perform the following steps:

 1. Within the installation directory, install [Node.js](https://nodejs.org/en/) modules by executing the following.